Priyansh3012/Image-Classification-using-AlexNet-Model-CNN-/README.md

 ## Tools and Libraries Used:
 1. Python (programming language)
+2. Pandas
+3. Numpy
+4. Matplotlib
-2. OpenCV (for image processing)
+5. OpenCV (for image processing)
-3. TensorFlow and Keras (for building and training the model)
+6. TensorFlow and Keras (for building and training the model)
-4. Keras Tuner (for hyperparameter tuning)
+7. Keras Tuner (for hyperparameter tuning)

 ## Techniques:
  * Label Encoding